Jul 26 2018

 Thurs | 7PM

 On the occasion of READYMADES BELONG TO EVERYONE, Swiss Institute together with the Graham Foundation for Advanced Studies in Fine Arts are pleased to present a new artist talk by Gordon Hall.
-Weaving together images, text, drawings, and movement, Hall’s presentation will reflect on Hall’s work Brothers and Sisters, on view this summer as part of “This Is Not a Prop” at David Zwirner, NY, while touching on a variety of research interests, including “Scott Burton’s 1989 MoMA exhibition of Brancusi’s sculptural bases, the everyday erotics of Instagram slime-making culture, Franz Erhardt Walther’s demonstrations, Shaker color-schemes, a history of laws governing the adoption of children in the US, and John Gibson’s theory of affordances.”
+Weaving together images, text, drawings, and movement, Hall’s presentation will reflect on Hall’s work Brothers and Sisters, on view this summer as part of “This Is Not a Prop” at David Zwirner, NY, while touching on a variety of research interests, including “Scott Burton’s 1989 MoMA exhibition of Brancusi’s sculptural bases, the everyday erotics of Instagram slime-making culture, Franz Erhardt Walther’s demonstrations, Shaker color-schemes, a history of laws governing the adoption of children in the US, and James Gibson’s theory of affordances.”

 Please RSVP to firstname.lastname@example.org.
 Please note: events at Swiss Institute are limited capacity, and entry is on a first-come, first-served basis.